 4. Chronic Gut Inflammation.
 Am I in Danger?

-Ella: Going back to the topic of the gut and immune system.
-I read that almost half of all immune cells are in the gut.
+Ella: Back to the gut and immune system.
+I read that around 80% of all immune cells are in the gut.
 Is it true?
+(6)

 Lucky: Yes!
 And your body badly needed.
 Why?

-You, people, behave like monsters sometimes, or even worse.
-You eat crap—tons of sugar, processed, and high-fat food.
-You overeat!
-We don’t need it.
-Do you hear me?
-WE DON’T NEED IT!
+You, people, behave like monsters sometimes, or even worse–eating tons of sugar, processed, and high-fat food.
+Also, you overeat.
+Well, WE DON’T NEED IT!

 You have unabsorbed carbs and protein fermenting in your colon.
 Yuck!

-As for sugar–artificial sweeteners especially–they negatively affect your gut microbiome and can cause tsunami of health problems.
-(6)
+As for sugar–artificial sweeteners especially–they negatively affect your gut microbiome and can cause a tsunami of health problems.
+(7)

 After that, we groan.
 Are you listening?